Spurs Odyssey Banner

 The only sour point came at the end of the half when Gus put the ball out so that Sofiane could receive treatment after Kelly had denied him a shot.
 Hutchinson's throw from the restart was to Courtois down the line, (shades of the Gooners against Sheffield United in the cup), which led to some angry protests from a number of Spurs players.
 Poyet had a go at the ref and Hutchinson left the pitch at the whistle explaining to the ref his side of the story.

-Overall a fair result with a good run out for Clemence, Poyet and Carr.
-The next reserve game is on 28th October when we wellcome Chelsea to Stevenage.
+Overall, this was a fair result, and the game was a good run out for Clemence, Poyet and Carr.
+The next reserve game is on 28th October when we welcome Chelsea to Stevenage.

 Ray